-- Note 5: P/E ratio = average closing price per share for the year/earnings per share. - Note 6: P/E ratio = average closing price per share for the year/cash dividend per share. - Note 7: Cash dividend yield = cash dividend per share/average closing price per share for the year. - Note 8: The net value per share and the earnings per share should be filled in with the information verified (reviewed) by an accountant as of printing date of annual report; the remaining fields should be filled in as of printing date of annual report.

-(7) Company dividend policy and implementation status

-- 1. Dividend policy stipulated in the company's articles of association - (1) If the company's total annual final accounts have net profit after tax for the current period, it should first make up for the previous losses, and 10% of the second increase will be the statutory surplus reserve, but this is not the case when the statutory surplus reserve has reached the company's paid-in capital ;Subject to the provisions of the law or transfer the special surplus reserve.
-If there is surplus and the undistributed surplus at the beginning of the same period, the Board Director will draft a surplus distribution plan and submit it to the shareholders meeting for distribution. - For the distribution of the surplus in the preceding paragraph, the Board Director will present dividends and bonuses or all or part of the statutory surplus reserve and capital reserve in the form of more than two-thirds of the board director's attendance and the attendance of more than half of the board director's special resolutions.
+- Note 1: P/E ratio = average closing price per share for the year/earnings per share. - Note 2: Cost-to-earnings ratio = average closing price per share for the year/cash dividend per share. - Note 3: Cash dividend yield = cash dividend per share/average closing price per share for the year. - Note 4: The 2021 cash dividend was approved by the board of directors of the company on February 25, 2022, and the chairman was authorized to set the ex-dividend base date, distribution date and other related matters, and it has not been distributed as of the date of publication of this prospectus. - Note 5: P/E ratio = average closing price per share for the year/earnings per share. - Note 6: Cost-to-earnings ratio = average closing price per share for the year/cash dividend per share. - Note 7: Cash dividend yield = cash dividend per share/average closing price per share for the year. - Note 8: The net value per share and earnings per share should be filled with the information checked (reviewed) by the accountants in the latest quarter up to the printing date of the annual report; other fields should be filled in the information as of the printing date of the annual report (2022/5/4). annual information - (7) Company dividend policy and implementation status - 1.
+Dividend policy stipulated in the company's articles of association - (1) If the company's total annual final accounts have net profit after tax for the current period, it should first make up for the previous losses, and 10% of the second increase will be the statutory surplus reserve, but this is not the case when the statutory surplus reserve has reached the company's paid-in capital; Subject to the provisions of the law or transfer the special surplus reserve.
+If there is surplus and the undistributed surplus at the beginning of the same period, Board Directors will draft a surplus distribution plan and submit it to the shareholders meeting for distribution. - For distribution of the surplus in the preceding paragraph, the Board Director will present dividends and bonuses or all or part of the statutory surplus reserve and capital reserve in the form of more than two-thirds of the board director's attendance and the attendance of more than half of the board director's special resolutions.
 Distributed in cash and reported to the shareholders meeting. - (2) GP's dividend policy is still in the growth stage due to considerations, and will be coordinated with business development and expansion in the future.
 The distribution of surplus should take into account the company's future capital expenditure budget and capital needs.
 The board of directors shall draw up an allocation plan and distribute it after the resolution of the shareholders meeting.
 Among them, the annual distribution of dividends to shareholders should not be less than 10% of the surplus available for distribution for the year.
-However, if the cumulative surplus for distribution is less than 10% of the paid-in share capital, it may not be distributed; when dividends to shareholders are distributed, It can be done in cash or stocks, but distribution of dividends shall be not less than 10% of the dividends distributed in the current year in cash dividends. - 2.
-The situation of the dividend distribution that has been negotiated this year.
-The company decided to distribute the 2020 cash dividend of NT\$236,500,000, and the allotment of NT\$4.3 per
+However, if the cumulative surplus for distribution is less than 10% of the paid-in share capital, it may not be distributed; when dividends to shareholders are distributed, it can be done in cash or stocks, but distribution of dividends shall be not less than 10% of the dividends distributed in the current year in cash dividends. - 2.
+The situation of dividend distribution this year